 We also used tracer experiments with the SCUD model to simulate evolution of a multi-windage cloud of debris.
 In these experiments, equal amounts of tracer with 41 windage values, ranging between 0 and 4% were released at the potential crash site on the 7th arc.
 Wind quickly stratified the solutions by pushing the high-windage tracer (red in Figure 5) towards the west-northwest.
 Low-windage tracer (blue) was not just drifting slower after reaching Madagascar in summer 2015, but also started recirculating within the subtropical gyre towards the south and then towards the coastlines of Mozambique and South Africa.
+This analysis relies on the assumption that the starting point falls within the search area.
+Results can differ in case the crash site happened elsewhere.
+Other important aspect to consider is that dispersion is likely underestimated, significantly in regions where there is an energetic submesoscale field.

 Figure 6 illustrates how, even without knowing the exact spectrum of windages of debris, the model helps to estimate the likely windage value of the flaperon, found on Reunion Island, obtained as: